-During the election period there will be plenty of terms floating around relating to different topics.
-Below is a glossary of just some of the words you may come across during elections.
+During the election period, there will be plenty of terms floating around relating to different topics.
+Below is a glossary of just some of the words you may come across during the elections.

 Area Representative